faizan2786/web-app-with-caching/README.md

 ## Project Structure

 Here is a brief overview of the project's structure:
-- `src/`: This directory contains the main application code.
+- `src/`: This directory contains the main application code and related files.
+    - `app.py`: This file contains our web application written using Flask.
+    - `db.py`: This is a helper file to interact with the Postgres and Redis servers.
+    - `config.yaml`: The configuration settings for the app.

 - `Dockerfile`: This file is used to build the Docker image for our web application.
 - `docker-compose.yml`: This file is used to define all the required services including our web-app and run them as **multi-container Docker applications**.
+- `.env`: This file contains the environment variables required by the application.
-- `users_table.psql`: This file contains the SQL command to create the Users table in the Postgres DB.
+- `USERS_TABLE.psql`: This file contains the SQL command to create the Users table in the Postgres DB.
-- `users.csv`: This file contains the user data in CSV format, which can be loaded to the Users table.
+- `user_data.csv`: This file contains 1M rows of random user data in CSV format, which can be loaded to the Users table.

 ## Installation